nrdave/dotfiles/README.md

 The config just changes the text size depending on the chassis type detected in .chezmoi.toml.tmpl.

+### Zed

+[Zed](https://zed.dev/) is a code editor I've been trying out in place of VSCodium.
+This config sets up Ruff and Pylsp as Python language servers, sets my color scheme, and just generally sets Zed up how I like it.

 ## Miscellaneous Scripts

 Aside from the dedicated dotfiles I have, I also use a few scripts I wrote.

+### System Management

 These are files in `~/.local/bin`, which is where I put any programs I want on PATH (pretty sure that follow the FreeDesktop Home Directory Specification).